-In the months leading up to the awful day, while we were caring for S at his home and later – when that became impossible – helping him at hospice, we thought we’d done all the things that needed doing.
-We shared our memories, smiles and tears.
-We said, “I love you,” hundreds of times.
-We talked about necessary planning.
+In the months leading up to the awful day, while we were caring for S at his home and later, when that became impossible, helping him at hospice, we thought we’d done all the things that needed doing.
+We had shared our memories, smiles and tears.
+We had said, “I love you,” hundreds of times.
+We had talked about necessary planning.
 “I want to be cremated,” S had declared many times.
-One afternoon in particular he had added, “and then go to Hawaii and scatter my ashes all over the place…”
+One afternoon in particular he had added, “and then go to Hawaii and scatter my ashes all over the place…

 We’re not lovers of the airplane in our family, and so I reflexively responded, “Oh, screw that, Hawaii is too far, how about we scatter you over Staten Island?”

-S allowed that the Hawaii part was not “written in stone” and we made sick puns about that phrase, for a while.
+S allowed that the Hawaii part was not “written in stone” and we made sick jokes about that phrase, for a while.

 We had done it.
 We’d prepared.
-We’d started with the liturgy, poring through our bibles, our liturgical books, scanning the internet, to find the perfect readings, readings that would comfort our mother and tell her and our father, over and over again, “it’s alright, S is guarded, in the company of angels, with Jesus – not alone – and we’ll see him again…”
+We’d started with the liturgy, poring through our bibles, our liturgical books, scanning the internet, to find the perfect readings, readings that would comfort our mother and tell her and our father, over and over again, “it’s going to be alright; S is guarded and in the company of angels; he is with Jesus, and not alone, and we will see him again…”

-We picked the readings, the hymns.
-Later, those of us who could bear it went to the funeral director (we are lucky to have a distant cousin in that business, and he was exceptional in every way, for us) and we sat around a big table and made arrangements and talked about prayer cards and flowers and crematories and urns.
+We had picked the readings, the hymns.
+Later, those of us who could bear, it went to the funeral director (we are lucky to have a distant cousin in that business, and he was exceptional in every way, for us) and we sat around a big table and made arrangements and talked about prayer cards and flowers and crematories and urns.
 We didn’t love this cremation idea.
-It seemed so foreign to us, so lacking in closure, but it was what S wanted – largely because in his emaciated, shrunken state he felt “ugly.”
+It seemed so foreign to us, so lacking in closure, but it was what S wanted, largely because in his emaciated, shrunken state he felt “ugly.”

-Whatever, S. Whatever.
+Whatever, my brother, whatever.
 You want cremation?
-You got it.
+You’ve got it.
 Several friends sensibly advised us not to spend much money on the casket – to buy something cheap or rent something a little nicer, but still not to go overboard.
 “Funeral directors take advantage of your grief, don’t let them get away with it,” we were warned.

 It’s funny.
-We never discussed any of these arrangements around S in his sickbed – it was always done far away from him, but a few nights after we’d made all of our arrangements I was sitting beside S while he slept.
+We never discussed any of these arrangements around S in his sickbed — it was always done, and spoke of, far away from him.
+Still, a few nights after we’d made all of our arrangements I was sitting beside S, reading while he slept.
 He awoke and looked at me for a moment and then said, “you got me a steel box.
 Good.”